 Note for OSX users: MKL installation on my OSX 10.11 placed libiomp5.dylib in a different folder than the rest of the MKL libraries.
 In such case, copy that file where it is visible, or don’t rely on the MKL installation, but select the needed library files and put them somewhere on the DYLD_LIBRARY_PATH.
 In newer versions of OSX, you’d have to configure the “system integrity protection (SIP)” settings for DYLD_LIBRARY_PATH to be respected by the system see more here.
 If you want a quick & dirty solution without much fuss, copying the dylib files and pasting them into /usr/local/lib has been reported to work by multiple users.

 Note for Windows users: MKL installation on my Windows 10 keeps all required .dll files in the <install dir>\redist folder.
 The usual folders that keep .so and dylib on Linux and OSX, keep .lib files on Windows - you do not need those.
-Add the folder that contains the dlls into the PATH environment variable, and you’re ready to go.
+Add the folder that contains the dlls into the PATH environment vairable, and you’re ready to go.
 Some Windows users reported that libiomp5.dll too is in another folder; see the note for OSX users and take the equivalent Windows action.

 Final note If you prefer zero-install, just include [org.bytedeco/mkl-platform-redist "2020.3-1.5.4"] as a dependencly in your leiningen project and none of these is necessary.